-Achieving perfect brows seems now more relevant than ever when wearing a mask, and all you can see from someone else is the eyes, eyebrows, and forehead.
+Achieving perfect brows seems now more relevant than ever when wearing a mask, and all you can see from someone else are the eyes, eyebrows, and forehead.
 You, like many of us, are probably giving particular attention to eyebrows these days, and if eyebrow threading has crossed your mind, then you are in the right place.

 There’s an excellent reason why eyebrow threading stands among your options to remove unwanted hair and give way to the beautiful brows that are hiding somewhere underneath whatever shape you have now; and is because this century-old technique is considered less painful than, let’s say, waxing.

 Think of threading as the method that can give you beautiful eyebrows while avoiding losing a layer of your skin in the process.
 Threading may be most commonly employed for eyebrow shaping; however, you can also thread virtually all facial hair like your upper lip.

 So, if you’ve been hesitant about threading, forget about that unibrow and join the threading wagon; it’s worth trying it out whether you need a complete brow makeover or just a tune-up.

 There’s a lot more to know about this in-demand hair removal method, so keep reading to make an informed choice and find out everything you need to know and more about eyebrow threading.

 Eyebrow Threading Origin

 Threading is a popular form of facial hair removal in Eastern countries such as Egypt and India.

 Due to the precision in the process, it is typically only employed to effectively remove facial hair such as eyebrows or upper lip hair; in other words, it works like magic in smaller areas.
 So it is not an excellent option to remove hair on arms or legs, as there is too much to remove.

 Eyebrow threading techniques

 In the world of threading, exists two different techniques: the hand method and the mouth method.
 Each technique is characterized by where the thread is stabilized during the threading session.

 Practitioners use their mouths to hold the thread taut (do not fret—this part of the thread doesn’t touch your skin).